idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Action > Move to the previous segment** = Move to the previous segment in the source document (without modifying your translation memories).

 **Action > Join segments** = Merge the contents of the next source segment into the currently-selected segment.
 The next segment will also be eliminated.
+See note below on Split/Merge feature for external projects.

 **Action > Split segments** = Split the currently-selected segment into two.
 The segment will be split at the current cursor location in the source segment editor above.
+See note below on Split/Merge feature for external projects.

+**Action > Autopilot** = Stop automatic navigation to the next segment with the set delay.
+You can set the Autopilot delay in Edit > Preferences > General.

+**Action > Automatic searching** = Turn on/off automatic searching in translation memories and glossaries.
+This can be used in conjunction with the Autopilot feature.

 **Action > Tags** = **Submenu**.
 Operations related to segment tags.